Skip to main content

 Assessment outcomes data

-Number of general practices with assessment outcomes data = 6,644.
-Percentage of practices with all mandatory indicators met at initial assessment = 22% (1,487 practices)
+Data about the number of general practices with assessment outcomes (6794), and the percentage of practices with all mandatory indicators met at their initial assessment (23%)

 Number of Australian general practices with assessment outcomes data to the RACGP Standards for general practices (5th edition) by state and territory, and practice type.